Paul Kalanithi Writing Award

 How to Deal with Charon | Brian Smith, Medical Student

-Medicine & the Muse is pleased to announce a solicitation for unpublished short stories, essays or poetry addressing patients and providers facing chronic or life limiting illness.
+Medicine & the Muse is pleased to announce an open call for unpublished short stories, essays or poetry addressing patients and providers facing chronic or life limiting illness.
 Fiction and non-fiction submissions are welcome.
-For submission guidelines and to submit, click here.

 Short Stories/Essays: Less than 2500 words